If you've heard of waterless cookware, then you've probably heard the following things:

 Regal Ware Waterless Cookware (Several Brands)

-Regal Ware, located in West Bend, Wisconsin, makes several brands of waterless cookware, including Classica, Saladmaster, Health Craft, Kitchen Craft, Lifetime, and the Amway brand Royal Queen.
-They also make 360 cookware (above) and other retail brands such as 1919 cookware and Christopher Kimball cookware.
+Regal Ware, located in West Bend, Wisconsin, makes several brands of waterless cookware, including Classica, Saladmaster, Health Craft, Lifetime, and the Amway brand Royal Queen.
+They also make 360 cookware (above), Kitchen Craft and other retail brands such as 1919 cookware and the now discontinued Christopher Kimball cookware (which was way overpriced).

 The waterless cookware varies slightly among the brands, but it is all quite similar.